24 of the best beauty products on Amazon that are worth adding to cart | CNN Underscored

 Gillette SkinGuard ($9.25, originally $9.99; amazon.com)

 We spent a month testing men’s razors and found that the Gillette SkinGuard is the best overall.
-We found that it makes for a super comfortable and easy shave without tugging or irritation.
-In fact, the razor is designed to minimize blade contact with sensitive skin despite it having 5 blades, which makes it great for those who suffer from razor bumps or burn.
-It’s totally worth noting to that this one razor and two cartridges to last you a while, depending on how often you shave.
+We found that it makes for a super-comfortable and easy shave without tugging or irritation.
+In fact, the razor is designed to minimize blade contact with sensitive skin despite it having five blades, which makes it great for those who suffer from razor bumps or burn.
+It’s totally worth noting too that this one razor and two cartridges will last you for a while, depending on how often you shave.